Custom anti-aging skin care starting at $10/month. Unlock Offer

 When it comes to general skin care, one helpful principle to remember is that a healthy lifestyle usually means healthy skin.

 Many of the same things that damage your body as a whole, such as smoking or eating a poor diet, can also damage your skin.
+But you might wonder: does smoking weed cause acne?
 To keep your skin looking its best, focus on developing habits that are good for your general health.
 Try to:

 Contrary to what advertising, influencers and popular media may tell you, your skin care routine doesn’t need to include all of the latest and greatest products in order to be effective, nor does it need to cost a fortune.